geky/cargo-what/README.md

 What!
 =====

-This crate is a sort of expiriment in type-driven development.
+This crate is a sort of experiment in type-driven development.

 This crate provides the `what!` macro, which very similar to Rust's `todo!` macro.